SaintNick1214/Project-Cortex/Documentation/01-getting-started/01-introduction.md

   metadata: { importance: 50 },
 });

-// Or use Layer 3 for conversations await cortex.memory.remember({
+// Or use Layer 4 for conversations await cortex.memory.remember({
-  agentId,
+  memorySpaceId,
   conversationId,
   userMessage,
   agentResponse,